Privacy and Freedom of Information

 Access to Information

-The Municipal Freedom of Information and Protection of Privacy Act (MFIPPA) provides the legal right for individuals to access public records and to expect protection of their personal records in the care of public institutions.
+The Municipal Freedom of Information and Protection of Privacy Act (MFIPPA Or the Act) provides the legal right for individuals to access general records held by institutions and to expect protection of their personal records in the care of public institutions.
 The Act regulates the formal procedure for individuals seeking access to their personal information or that of their child, subject to limited exemptions, and for requesting correction of that information.
 Under the Act, a written request for access must be received and the board must make every effort to respond within 30 days after receiving the request.

 While the Act provides individuals with a general right of access to their own personal information, it also seeks to protect the privacy of individuals by ensuring that access to personal information is not given to unauthorized persons.
 Persons seeking access to their own personal information are required to verify the identity of themselves before access to information or record(s) is given.